JustThinkInC/Battle-of-LED/README.md

 # How to Run
 For compiling and running on a Linux machine do the following steps:
-1) Make sure you have the drivers/avr, drivers, utils, fonts and extras folders and files from UC git repository
+1) Make sure you have the drivers/avr, drivers, utils, fonts and extras folders and files.
+Re-clone/download the git if not.
-2) To compile the game, this will produce .hex, .o, and .bin files: make
+2) To compile the game, this will produce .hex, .o, and .bin files, use the following command:
+    > make
-3) To compile and run the game on the avr: make program
+3) To compile and run the game on the avr:
+    > make program

 Sound is available with using a piezo buzzer.

 # Playing the game: